Reconciliation

 -

-Date: 23 August 2021 Time: 9.00am – 12.00pm Venue: AISSA Office - Science: Ancient knowledge meets western science Year 7-10
+Date: 15 August 2024 Time: 9.00am – 12.30pm Venue: AISSA Office

-Date: 23 March 2021 Time: 9.00am – 12.00pm Venue: AISSA Office
+Date: 22 October 2024 Time: 9.00am – 12.30pm Venue: AISSA Office

-The Association of Independent Schools of South Australia is built on the belief that autonomy, respect and integrity infuse all aspects of our relationships with one another and the communities we support.
+The Association of Independent Schools of South Australia (AISSA) is built on the belief that autonomy, respect and integrity infuse all aspects of our relationships with one another and the communities we support.
 Strengthening relationships with Aboriginal and Torres Strait Islander peoples and learning more about their cultures, lands and histories are important to the AISSA and to our member schools.
 It is our aim to increase cultural understanding, appreciation and respect for the history and traditions of Australia’s First Peoples.
 The AISSA’s commitment to reconciliation is embedded in our organisational culture.
-Our Reconciliation Action Plan 2019 – 2022 documents our vision for reconciliation and the actions we are taking to promote reconciliation.
+Our Reconciliation Action Plan 2023-2026 documents our vision for reconciliation and the actions we are taking to promote reconciliation.

 Staff reflections on our reconciliation journey May 2018